 Grief Counselling for Children

 Children may experience loss in a different way than adults.
 At first, they might not comprehend the loss and what it means for their reality.
-They may frequently turn to adults for advice on how to grieve and deal with their emotions.
+They may frequently turn to adults for advice on how to grieve and deal with emotions.
 Directness and honesty may aid in their assessment and acceptance of their loss.

 Related Article: RELATIONSHIP COUNSELING: Everything You Should Know (Detailed Guide)